Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - Are there any special or unique decorations in your home?

-None that I can think of, no. Unless you consider a banzai tree as special, actually, I guess for back home’s standards, a banzai tree is remarkable, but here it’s totally normal.
+None that I can think of, no. Unless you consider a banzai tree as special, actually, I guess for back home’s standards, a banzai tree is remarkable, but here in Vietnam, it’s nothing out of the ordinary.

 - Which room in your home is decorated better than the others?